agility/agilitycms-nextjs-starter/README.md

 ### Development Mode

-When running your site in development mode, you will see the latest content in real-time from the CMS.
+When running your site in `development` mode, you will see the latest content in real-time from the CMS.

-To run your site in development mode:

 #### yarn
 1. `yarn install`